vishwasvarma/orbitz/README.md

 The ML model analyzes:

 - Steps
-- Exercise duration
+- Exercise duration (sum of per-activity minutes when provided)
 - Sleep
 - Water intake
-- Weight
-- Previous activity
-- Consistency
+- Sitting time
+- Intensity and how the user feels

-It predicts the user's activity level and produces a fitness score.
+It predicts activity level and a fitness score.

 Example: